 Anyway, appropriately enough given the proximity to Mother’s Day, I was writing about my mom, Doris B. Ferm.
 I won’t try to eulogize her here — that would be a very long post.
 But just to say that she was, among other things, a talented poet, never published, who nonetheless always encouraged me to write and to publish.

-Unfortunately, I could not post last month’s poetic efforts, because my poem actually won one of ten Sue C. Boynton Poetry Contest Walk Awards!
+Unfortunately, I could not post last month’s poetic efforts right away, because my poem actually won one of ten Sue C. Boynton Poetry Contest Walk Awards!
 (Yikes!)
 To do so, it had to be unpublished, and that includes this blog.
 Although I retain rights to the poem, I needed to wait until it was formally published by the contest organizers, before posting it.
 The chapbook was released at the awards ceremony on May 18.
 You may now*, view it in “Imagine That,” the section of this site for my free poetry and fiction.

 I have considered myself at best an occasional poet.
 Or perhaps that I have occasional attacks of poetry.
 They never seem to be under my control.
 One minute I’m happily editing a short story and writing a novel (or vice versa), and the next I find myself frenziedly writing sentence fragments, scribbling and erasing for days, unable to think of much else.
 Once the fit passes, it could be months before the next one.
 Generally, I stick it in a file or post it here or on Facebook, heave a sigh of mingled satisfaction and relief, and return to editing and writing prose.